Category Archives: Conscious Mindset

 Stressed?
 Relax The Natural Way

-Stress has become such a permanent part of people’s lives that many stressors are now considered a normal part of everyday life, or regarded as a necessary evil of modern life.
+Stress has become such a permanent part of people’s lives that many stressors are now considered a normal part of everyday life or regarded as a necessary evil of modern life.

 The world, and our place in it, has developed at an alarming pace.
-Although we’re still adapting to the world, it’s at a much, much slower rate.
-Our bodies and reactions are completely out of synch with our world.
+Although we’re still adapting to life on earth, it’s at a much, much slower rate than millions of years ago.
+Our bodies and our reactions are completely out of synch with our world.
 Our brains tell us stress is just part of living a modern life, but our bodies tell us the opposite.

 Stressors can be physical, such as illness or violence, extreme heat or even noisy neighbours.
 They can be caused by lifestyle practices, such as work stress, alcohol abuse or poor sleep habits.
 Or the stressors can be emotional, originating in your mind.
-These can be the most complex and lead to the greatest impact.
+These emotional responses can be the most complex and lead to the greatest impact on our health.

 Stress can have many widespread effects on the body.
 Sometimes anxiety develops as a result of ongoing stress.
-But the effects of even low-grade stress are significant:
+But the effects of even low-grade stress are significant.

 • Blood pressure increases